fahimfss/ProjectReacher/REPORT.md

 ![A2CNetwork](https://user-images.githubusercontent.com/8725869/114942043-c3469380-9e65-11eb-839a-8192c87cb62b.png)
 - I used Adam optimizer with learning rate 1e-4 and eps 1e-3
 - I normalized the state space by dividing it with 10.0 (line 93 of agent.py file)
-- I increase the reward value given to the agents by 20 (line 94 of agent.py file).
-The provided reward values were to small, specially during the early episodes.
+- I increased the reward values given to the agents by 20 (line 94 of agent.py file).
+The provided reward values were too small, especially during the early episodes.
 But for score calculation and log, I used the actual reward values.

 After applying these optimizations, I was able to solve the Reacher environment.